guido57/ESP32-power-meter/README.md

 * download this repository in a folder of your choice.
 Not to mix things, I only suggest you to avoid the directory where you installed the ESPHome Command Line.
   For instance you could install:
   * The ESPHome Command line into /home/you/esphome
-  * Your ESPHome component into /home/you/ESP32-power-meter
+  * This ESPHome component into /home/you/ESP32-power-meter

 ## Build and install the esphome firmware